 Beaches in Ibiza

-- Cala Benirrás: Small sheltered bay n the north with sand and pebbles.
-Organized with parasols, sunbeds, beach bar.
-It has a view of the Cap Bernat rock and beautiful sunset.
-The Sunday drumming ritual is one of the must-hippie experiences in Benirras.
+- Cala Benirrás: Small sheltered bay in the north with sand and pebbles.
+It features umbrellas, sunbeds and a beach bar.
+You can enjoy a view of the Cap Bernat rock and a beautiful sunset.
+The Sunday drumming ritual is one of the must hippie experiences in Benirras.

-- Sol d'en Serra: On the east of the island, a beautiful secluded beach with rocks and a bit of sand.
-Great for relaxation, needs attention when swimming as there might be strong water currents.
+- Sol d'en Serra: On the east of the island, a beautiful secluded beach with rocks and a bit of sand, which is great for relaxation.
 There is one restaurant/beach club above the beach and you need to be cautious of strong water currents.

 - Cala Xarraca: A quiet bay in the north.
-The beach has rocks and sand and crystal clear waters, which attracts many snorkeling aficionados.
-The middle of the beach is organized with parasols while the two edges of the beach are unorganized and nudism-friendly.
+The beach has rocks, sand and crystal clear waters, which attract many snorkeling aficionados.
+In the middle area of the beach there are parasols, while the two edges of the beach have no facilities and are nudism-friendly.

-- Agua Blanca: Impressive coast on the northeast side of the island and a long sandy beach in between high cliffs, with golden sand and clear blue waters.
-Nudist beach, one side of it is organized with parasols and beach bars, while access is via steps from the parking lot.
+- Agua Blanca: Impressive coast on the northeast side of the island and a long sandy beach between high cliffs, with golden sand and clear blue waters.
+One side of the nudist beach has parasols and beach bars, while access is via steps from the parking lot.

-- Talamanca: Beach with white sand and shallow waters, good for kids and family-friendly.
+- Talamanca: Family-friendly beach with white sand and shallow waters, perfect for kids.
 There are parasols as well as restaurants and shops nearby.
-A perfect option if you don’t have a car, just 15min walk from Ibiza town.
+A perfect option if you don’t have a car, just a 15-min walk from Ibiza town.

 - Cala Comte: Sandy beach close to San Antonio, easily accessible by bus or boat.
-Located in between a rocky coast and it has crystal clear waters like a pool.
-There are also beach bars on the top of the rocks.
+It is located in between a rocky coast and it has crystal clear waters that resemble a pool.
+There are also beach bars on the upper part of the rocks.

-- Es Portitxol: Small beautiful bay accessible after about a 1-hour hike through pine forests and hills in the north of Ibiza (follow the Penyal de s’Aguila hiking track).
-The beach is tiny and isolated with beautiful crystal waters.
+- Es Portitxol: Small beautiful bay accessible after about an 1-hour hike through pine forests and hills in the north of Ibiza (follow the Penyal de s’Aguila hiking route).
+The beach is tiny and isolated with beautiful crystal clear waters.

 The impressive beach of Cala d'Hort on the southwest coast of Ibiza.